Skip to main content

 The act aims to:

-• strengthen the existing Duty of Quality on NHS bodies extending this to the Welsh ministers in relation to their health service functions
+• strengthen the existing Duty of Quality on NHS bodies and extend it to the Welsh ministers for their health service functions

-• establish an organisational Duty of Candour on providers of NHS services, requiring them to be open and honest with patients and service users when they come to harm during their care
+• create a Duty of Candour on NHS service providers for openness and honesty with patients and service users harmed during care

-• enable the appointment of Vice Chairs for NHS Trusts, bringing them into line with health boards
+• enable the appointment of Vice Chairs for NHS Trusts, bringing them in line with health boards

-Continuous improvement in quality is key to making the health and social care system in Wales both fit for the future and one which achieves value.
-The establishment of Llais, covering both health and social services, ensures that the voices of citizens are engaged, listened to and clearly heard.
-This will support the delivery of health and social care services that are designed around the needs and preferences of individuals.
+Continuous quality improvement is crucial to making the health and social care system in Wales fit for the future and achieve value.
+Covering both health and social services, Llais ensures that citizens are engaged, listened to and heard clearly.
+This supports health and social care services designed around individuals’ needs and preferences.

 Duty of Quality

-Quality is more than just meeting service standards; it is a system-wide way of working to provide safe, effective, person-centred, timely, efficient and equitable health care in the context of a learning culture.
+Quality is more than meeting service standards.
+It’s system-wide, safe, effective, person-centred, timely, efficient, equitable care.
+It happens in a learning culture too.
 To help achieve this, the act:

 • reframes and broadens the existing duty on NHS bodies

-This ensures the concept of 'quality' is used in its broader definition, not limited to the quality of services provided to an individual nor to service standards.
+This ensures the concept of 'quality' is used in its broader definition.
+It is not limited to the quality of services provided to an individual nor to service standards.

-The act ensures the Welsh ministers (in relation to their health functions) and NHS bodies exercise their functions with a view to securing improvement in the quality of health services.
+The act ensures the Welsh health Ministers and NHS bodies work with a view to improving the quality of health services.

-Details of how the Duty works in practice for the NHS can be found in statutory guidance, which has been developed in partnership with stakeholders, whilst training has been developed and delivered to support implementation.
+Details of how the Duty works in practice for the NHS are in statutory guidance developed with stakeholders.
+Training has been developed and delivered to support implementation.

 Further information can be found on our Duty of Quality in healthcare webpage.